 The sensor has started but still not receiving data

 Once your Sensor connector is working if you are still not sending traffic to your Cequence Security platforms check the Zeek logs.
-Run the following commands then do a curl to the device being monitored and this log should populate with more data.
+Run the following commands, send a curl command to the device being monitored.
+Check the log for data.

 [root@sensor] logs# cd /opt/zeek/logs/current